 A 2016 ABC report citing research by NASA satellite data showed there were 4,595 bushfires per week in Australia in 2013.
-And since 2007 there’s been a rise of 40%.
+And since 2007 there has been a rise of 40%.

-Bushfires are a serious matter and pose grave concern to those living in affected areas.
+Bushfires are a serious matter and pose grave concerns to those living in affected areas.

-Typically, they last for between two and five minutes in a single area.
+Typically, they last for between two to five minutes in a single area.
 However, the embers they leave behind can smoulder for days.
-They generate a huge amount of heat, and can cause damage to property and lives.
+They generate a huge amount of heat and can cause damage to property and lives.

 The Bushfire Risk Factors

-So, how can you know if you’re going to build in an area that’s at risk of bushfires?
+How can you know if you are going to build in an area that is at risk of bushfires?
 There are a few risk factors to keep in mind: